 - Extensive review process of each draft with you (aka quality control involving both of us)

-- Up to two major rewrites if needed (aka if I don’t get it right the first time, we’re not done yet)
+- One major rewrite included, additional rewrites available as add-ons (aka if I don’t get it right the first time, we’re not done yet)

 - One editing pass from an external editor (aka getting someone else’s eyes on the text than my own)